saccharineboi/Yawp/README.md

-# GronckleJS
+# Yawp
-GronckleJS is a single-file WebGPU Renderer
+Yawp is a single-file WebGPU Renderer